liz-lorena/2020/_posts/2020-09-09-dragon-database.md

 role: Web Developer
 img: agdb.jpg
 link: https://dragons.cozymaus.com/
 excerpt: This project combines my interests in video games and dragons.
 It's a website database that lists all the video games that feature dragons as playable characters.
 It uses an original pink theme I created.
+The goal was to see how well I could create a "fake database" using the Jekyll static site generator.
 external: "yes"
 featured: "yes"
 ---